 If you've organized your limited liability company (LLC) in North Carolina, you might wonder what you need to do to meet your ongoing legal obligations.
 In North Carolina, LLCs have to file annual reports, pay income taxes depending on their tax entity status, and potentially file additional tax returns.

-The State of North Carolina requires you to file an annual report for your LLC.
-You can mail in the report or complete it online at the Secretary of State website.
+The State of North Carolina requires you to file an annual report for your LLC with the North Carolina Secretary of State (SOS).
+You can mail in the report or complete it online at the SOS website.

 The report asks you to update or confirm basic information such as your LLC's: